bernieplug/eepelican/content/blog/change_negative_review.md

 Category: Feedback loop
 Tags: Customer Service, Amazon, Feedback
 Image: feedback_loop.png
+Summary: Negative reviews are an inevitable part of selling online.
+Learn strategies for dealing with them and watch your product rating and customer satisfaction soar.
 Status: published

 As you check your Amazon product pages to make sure everything is shipshape, you scroll down to the reviews section of your best selling product.